Camp 4 in Yosemite Valley is located on Northside Drive ,

 The first map below of the original Camp 4 campground has campsites #1- #36, restrooms, the trailhead for the Upper Yosemite Falls hike and the location of the largest boulder within the campground, Columbia Boulder, (or Big Columbia), which has the “world’s most famous boulder problem” – or – “the most difficult bouldering problem in the world,” the route named “Midnight Lightning.”
 Swan Slab is a bit north, off of this map, but you can find the location by using Google maps and searching for, you guessed it, Swan Slab.

-The closest Yosemite Valley free shuttle bus stop, number seven, is across the road on the far left of this map.
+The closest Yosemite Valley free shuttle bus stop, number seven, is across the road on the far left of this map below.
 It is NOT actually where the gray square on this first NPS map is, it is farther off the road a bit past the Yosemite Falls day use parking area, near Yosemite Valley Lodge building Laurel.

-This original west side section is not open all year, for example, in 2023 we read in the Yosemite Daily report:
+This original west side section is not always open all year, for example, in 2023 we read in the Yosemite Daily report:

 “The west-side (sites 1-36) of Camp 4 will close for the season at noon on Monday, October 30.”